 Isometrics have been dismissed because they only build strength in the range of motion that they are held in.
-The solution is perhaps to use three different angled contractions per muscle group.
-The contractions only need to be held for 10 seconds maximally at each angle.
-So what this means is that you can get a biceps workout in only 30 seconds of exercise, 2 days a week!
-The workouts will be quick, and very effective.
-I challenge you to undertake an isometric strength training program for one month and you will be surprised at the progress you make.
+The solution is to use three different angled contractions per muscle group.
+The contractions only need to be held for 10 seconds at each angle.
+So what this means is that you can get a biceps workout in only 30 seconds of exercise, two days a week!
+The workouts will be quick and very effective.
+I challenge you to undertake an isometric strength training program for one month, and you will be surprised at the progress you make.

 Where is the evidence to support this method?

-Before we go any further let me make a couple quick points for some of you will be skeptical.
-Not to many years ago a study was conducted with several elite male gymnasts.
-The researchers had each gymnast, all of whom have never set foot in a weight room, perform the bench press for a maximum weight.
+Before we go any further let me make a couple of quick points for some of you who will be sceptical.
+Not too many years ago, a study was conducted with several elite male gymnasts.
+The researchers had each gymnast, all of whom have never set foot in a weight room, perform the bench press for maximum weight.
 What they found out was astonishing!
-Every athlete was able to press 315 lbs. easily for several repetitions but how was this possible with no prior weight training?
+Every athlete was able to press 315 lbs. easily for several repetitions, but how was this possible with no prior weight training?
 The answer is 2-fold.
-As an elite coach I can tell you that there are only three basic training methods employed in our gymnasiums:
+As an elite coach, I can tell you that there are only three basic training methods employed in our gymnasiums:

 For each exercise you will need to do only 1 set ideally in 3 positions:

 This makes sure that the muscles in the exercise are fully worked and the strength will directly carry-over to a specific motion.
 The rope is made stationary by either standing on it or tying it to something stationary.
 I realize that some examples below are upper-body that you do not need to do, just read them for example purposes so you can apply them to lower-body isometrics.

 Isometric biceps curl

 Standing upright, wrap the rope around your left or right hand (whichever you choose to do first) and stand on the remaining cord, thus making it stationary.